glomatico/spotify-web-downloader/README.md

     ```bash
     pip install spotify-web-downloader
     ```
-2. Place your cookies in the same directory you will run the script from as `cookies.txt`.
+2. Place your cookies in the same directory you will run the script from and name it `cookies.txt`

 ## Usage
 * Download a song